 So it’s a very interesting thing, there’s no textbook answer to it as to this.
-It depends on a lot of factors, like you know how the product is not in the market; how your business teams are structured; how design is perceived in your organisation.
+It depends on a lot of factors like how the product is not in the market; how your business teams are structured; how design is perceived in your organization.
 For example, there are a few verticals, where you don’t need to do that level of homework; you can quickly come up with some designs and test them out quickly, and then reiterate on them.
 And on the other hand, there are a few industries where you have to make sure you’re right at all costs.
 Like finance, where you can’t experiment with money.
 You can’t move fast and break things like Mark Zuckerberg tells you to.
-You have to be very clear with what you have to do.
+You have to be very clear about what you have to do.
 It’s a sensitive domain, you can move money with the click of a button.
 So you have to have a lot of clarity about what you’re doing.
 So the level of homework is very important.

 Another extreme example, but it depends on what kind of product management structure do they have?
 How important is design?
 The answer to this depends a lot on what the company wants- is design just an add on?
 Or does design drive a lot of things?

 Q. How has the industry and space within design in finance evolved?